johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-09-04-reverse-engineering-azure-app-insights-transactions-url/index.md

 ### 4. The query

-Finally we have the query:
+Finally we have the (very long) query:

 ```text
 %7B%22tables%22%3A%5B%22traces%22%5D%2C%22timeContextWhereClause%22%3A%22%7C+where+timestamp+%3E+datetime(%5C%222022-05-03T10%3A04%3A33.267Z%5C%22)+and+timestamp+%3C+datetime(%5C%222022-05-03T10%3A34%3A33.267Z%5C%22)%22%2C%22filterWhereClause%22%3A%22%7C+where+severityLevel+in+(%5C%223%5C%22)%7C+where+_+has+%5C%22healthcheck%5C%22%7C+order+by+timestamp+desc%22%2C%22originalParams%22%3A%7B%22eventTypes%22%3A%5B%7B%22value%22%3A%22availabilityResult%22%2C%22tableName%22%3A%22availabilityResults%22%2C%22label%22%3A%22Availability%22%7D%2C%7B%22value%22%3A%22request%22%2C%22tableName%22%3A%22requests%22%2C%22label%22%3A%22Request%22%7D%2C%7B%22value%22%3A%22exception%22%2C%22tableName%22%3A%22exceptions%22%2C%22label%22%3A%22Exception%22%7D%2C%7B%22value%22%3A%22pageView%22%2C%22tableName%22%3A%22pageViews%22%2C%22label%22%3A%22Page+View%22%7D%2C%7B%22value%22%3A%22trace%22%2C%22tableName%22%3A%22traces%22%2C%22label%22%3A%22Trace%22%7D%2C%7B%22value%22%3A%22customEvent%22%2C%22tableName%22%3A%22customEvents%22%2C%22label%22%3A%22Custom+Event%22%7D%2C%7B%22value%22%3A%22dependency%22%2C%22tableName%22%3A%22dependencies%22%2C%22label%22%3A%22Dependency%22%7D%5D%2C%22timeContext%22%3A%7B%22durationMs%22%3A1800000%2C%22endTime%22%3A%222022-05-03T10%3A34%3A33.267Z%22%7D%2C%22filter%22%3A%5B%5D%2C%22searchPhrase%22%3A%7B%22originalPhrase%22%3A%22healthcheck%22%2C%22_tokens%22%3A%5B%7B%22conjunction%22%3A%22and%22%2C%22value%22%3A%22healthcheck%22%2C%22isNot%22%3Afalse%2C%22kql%22%3A%22+_+has+%5C%22healthcheck%5C%22%22%7D%5D%7D%2C%22sort%22%3A%22desc%22%7D%7D